lilKriT/react-tictactoe/README.md

-# react-tictactoe
 A tic tac toe game created in React.
-Following React documentation.
+Following along the React documentation.
+Created by lilKriT.